umasii/disassembler-graph-view/README.md

 # Disassembler Graph View

+Edit: Huge shoutout to evade (https://github.com/depicts) for QOL improvements such as adding a sidebar and generally making my frontend code not terrible.

 Fork of https://github.com/wbkd/react-flow-example-apps/tree/main/reactflow-nextjs for the purpose of viewing the control flow of bytecode functions.
 All the code I wrote is in `src/components/Flow/getNodes.tsx`.

 for the disassembler, see https://github.com/umasii/ips-disassembler.